glic3rinu/passlib/docs/lib/passlib.hash.sha512_crypt.rst

   The underlying algorithm can unambigously handle salt strings which contain any possible byte value besides ``\x00`` and ``$``.
-  However, Passlib strictly limits salts to the :mod:`hash 64 <passlib.utils.h64>` character set, as nearly all implementations of sha512-crypt generate and expect salts containing those characters,
+  However, PassLib strictly limits salts to the :mod:`hash 64 <passlib.utils.h64>` character set, as nearly all implementations of sha512-crypt generate and expect salts containing those characters,